-Table~\ref{table::summary} provides a summary of the attack performance on different cancelable biometric schemes.
-From the result, we can conclude that most cancelable schemes suffer from the problem of information leakage.
-It is also worth to highlight that the attack can also achieve good performance under \textit{cross-transform} situation with the same feature extractor.
+Table~\ref{table::summary} provided a summary of the performance of an attack on different cancelable biometric (CB) schemes.
+From the results, we can conclude that most CB schemes suffer from the distance preserving property.
+It was also worth highlighting that the attack can achieve good performance with the \textit{cross-transformation} attack with the same feature extractor.

-The success of the pre-image attack is attributed to the information leakage of cancelable biometrics, i.e., from the matcher module in Fig.~\ref{Figure::cbsystem}.
-By incorporating Blahut–Arimoto algorithm, we propose a framework of measuring the information leakage from the distance preserving property of cancelable biometrics.
-Our quantification result also provides evidence that the proposed attack can break the security of cancelable biometric schemes whose information leakage can be attributed to its distance correlation.
+The success of the pre-image attack is attributed to the distance preserving property from the matcher of the CB scheme.
+By incorporating the Blahut–Arimoto algorithm, we proposed an estimation method for information leakage.
+Our quantification results also proved that the proposed attack could breach the security of CB schemes.

-While most cancelable biometric schemes show good accuracy performance, the analysis and result in our work suggests otherwise.
-Specifically, our results show that higher accuracy may lead to severe security breach, and also note that lower accuracy does not necessarily imply better security.
-The security level of a given system should consider multiple factors, such as the false match rate and the information leakage via single and multiple compromised templates.
+While most CB schemes showed good accuracy performance, the analysis and results suggested otherwise.
+Specifically, our results showed that higher accuracy might lead to a severe security breach, and also note that lower accuracy did not necessarily imply better security.
+The security level of a given CB system should consider multiple factors, such as the false match rate and the information leakage via single and multiple compromised templates.

-With the above discussion, we can anticipate that there exists a trade-off of information leakage and accuracy, as illustrated in Fig.~\ref{Figure::relationshipfarleakage}.
-Under low accuracy situation, the high FMR will lead to a high vulnerability of false accept attack, while under high accuracy situation, there will be more information leakage, hence leading to higher risk.
-Therefore, one should be mindful of these relationships and properties when deploying a cancelable biometrics for actual application.